What is a Floating Cottage?

 GBA will:

-- Continue to advocate to Transport Canada, MNR, and other government agencies for changes required to ensure municipalities can regulate floating cottages and full environment protections are in place
+- Continue to advocate to Transport Canada, MNR, and other government agencies for changes required to ensure municipalities can regulate floating homes and full environment protections are in place

 - Continue to work with municipalities, cottage associations and other stakeholders to establish a coordinated approach to determine how municipal regulations can be implemented and enforced